 Dr. Smith held the position of Assistant Medical Officer of Health for East York with the Leaside Health Unit from June of 1949 until June of 1950.
-He moved to Chatham and assumed the position of Medical Officer of Health and Director of the Kent County Health Unit in July of 1950.
+He moved to Chatham and assumed the position of Medical Officer of Health and Director of the Kent County Health Unit on the 24th of July, 1950.
+When Dr. Smith became the Medical Officer of Health and the Director of the Kent County Health Unit the population of Kent County was approximately 54,000 people.
 Dr. Smith held this position until December of 1951.

 In January of 1952, Dr. Smith moved to Ann Arbor, Michigan for a fellowship in Paediatrics at the University of Michigan.
 From January of 1956 to July of 1957 he was the the Assistant Professor of Maternal Medicine and Child Health and Clinical Instructor in Paediatrics at the University of Michigan.
 From July of 1957 until June of 1961 he was the Associate Professor of Maternal and Child Health and Research Associate in Paediatrics.
 And since July of 1961 until 1978 he was the Professor of Maternal and Child Health at the Medical School and School of Public Health at the University of Michigan.

-Dr. Smith was married to the former Jean Morningstar and together they had 3 sons, Douglas, Scot and Donald.
+Dr. and Mrs. Smith had 3 children; Douglas, Scot and Donald.

 Dr. Smith wore many hats over the course of his career including Chairman of the State Board of Health, Chief Medical Advisor to the Sisters of Mercy Health Care Corporation and Director of the Michigan Department of Mental Health.
 Dr. Smith was a consultant to the World Health Organization in the Middle East, Eastern Europe and to the Ford Foundation in South Korea.
 He also served on the Board of the Washtenaw County Historical Society and the Ann Arbor Commission on Children and Youth.